Haddon-Sandefur/CFB-ML-App/README.md

 https://jsandy.shinyapps.io/cfbapp/

 ### Current Version Notes:
-* **IMPORTANT**
+> [!IMPORTANT]

-  * The API which this app relies on is currently having issues.
+> The API which this app relies on is currently having issues.
 The script, `01 get games bets and ranks.R`, will fail until this issue is resolved.

 * Added chatbot to application.
 Currently, this chatbot does not have the ability to utilize chat history nor interpret results via the ML model.
 Future updates seek to address this.